karini925/VORF/README.md

 ## Processing of raw reads

 This includes running QC on reads in fastq files, aligning them to the human reference and keeping only those that do not align.
-All this processing is summarized in the following script: [full_processing_pipeline.sh](processing/full_processing_pipeline.sh)
+All this processing is summarized in the following script: [full_processing_pipeline.sh](processing/full_processing_pipeline.sh).
+All processing scripts were run one at a time on all BAM files in parallel.

 ## Assembly algorithm